U53RW4R3/RemoteKeyStrokes/README.md

 ##### Compile and install `dotool`

-Follow the instructions to install the `go` compiler.
-(This is better and universal but limited to keystrokes.
-No features for focusing on windows.)
+Follow the [instructions (click here)](https://go.dev/doc/install) to install the `go` compiler.
+This is universal but limited to keystrokes and mouse input.

 ```
 $ git clone https://git.sr.ht/~geb/dotool && cd dotool && \